-Carpet care goes beyond an annual steam cleaning.
-It may also require a stretch every few years.
-What causes a carpet to scrunch up in the first place?
-And, how do you know if your carpet requires stretching?
+Carpet care goes beyond the yearly steam cleaning.
+It may also require a good stretch every few years.
+Why does a carpet scrunch up in the first place?
+How do you know if it’s time to schedule carpet stretching?

 What Causes Carpet Ripples?

-Various factors cause the carpet to scrunch up.
-One cause is indoor humidity.
-Moisture in the air penetrates the carpet, causing the floor below to swell.
-You can avoid this with an indoor dehumidifier.
+Multiple factors account for the carpet scrunching up.
+One cause is excess humidity.
+Moisture in the air penetrates the carpet, causing the floor beneath to swell.
+You can prevent this with a dehumidifier.

-Carpet waves may also arise due to dragging heavy items across the floor.
-This tugs on the carpet, causing any slack to push to one side.
-If the furniture is too heavy to lift off the floor, then use the floorboard method.
+Carpet waves may also arise due to dragging heavy furniture and appliances across the surface.
+This pulls on the carpet, causing any slack to push to one side.
+If the furniture is too heavy to lift off the floor, then use the floorboard hack.
 Lift the furniture just enough to place it on a laminate floorboard.
-Place another board in front of the first and slowly “walk” the furniture to its destination.
+Place a second board in front of the first and gradually “walk” the furniture to its destination.

-Obviously, lumps and wrinkles are a dead giveaway that the carpet is due for a stretch.
-However, a carpet repair may be in order even if you see no visible signs of overt rippling.
+Lumps and wrinkles are a clear giveaway that the carpet is in need of a stretch.
+However, a carpet repair may be in order even if you don’t see overt signs of rippling.

-We suggest performing a carpet pull test.
-To do this, firmly place an awl tool in the center of the room.
+We recommend performing a carpet pull test.
+To do this, firmly place an awl tool in the room’s center.
 This enables you to lift the carpet off the floor by about one inch.
-As you remove the tool, observe the carpet.
-Does the carpet immediately return to its original position, or does it remain in the lifted position?
-If the latter, then it’s due for a stretch.
+As you release the tool, carefully watch the carpet.
+Does it immediately return to its original position, or does it stay in the lifted position for more than a few seconds?
+If the latter, then it requires a stretch.

 We Stretch All Carpet Types

-A rippled carpet is not only unsightly but also a tripping hazard.
-Contact Rick’s Family Carpet Care if you notice bumpy surfaces.
-Stretching the carpet is a large part of the carpet and upholstery care we can provide.
+A rippled carpet is not only an eyesore but also a tripping hazard.
+Contact Rick’s Family Carpet Care if you see bumpy surfaces.
+Carpet stretching is a large part of the carpet and upholstery care we provide for Tacoma households.

 Carpet Stretching and Restoration